api3dao/oev-docs/docs/oev/overview/oev-network.md

 [here](https://github.com/api3dao/contracts/blob/main/contracts/api3-server-v1/Api3ServerV1.sol).

-The Api3ServerV1 contract powers dAPIs on the OEV Network, which are used in OevAuctionHouse to compute collateral and protocol fees from the bid amounts.
-N that this chain is not listed on the API3 market, because the OEV Network is primarily intended to be used for the OEV auctions.
+The Api3ServerV1 contract powers dAPIs on the OEV Network, which are used in OevAuctionHouse contract to compute collateral and protocol fee from the bid amount.
+Note that this chain is not listed on the API3 market, because the OEV Network is primarily intended to be used for the OEV auctions.

 ### OevAuctionHouse

 The implementation of the audited OevAuctionHouse contract is publicly available [here](https://github.com/api3dao/contracts/blob/main/contracts/api3-server-v1/OevAuctionHouse.sol).

-Winners of OEV auctions must submit their payment before updating the data feed and capturing OEV.
+Winners of OEV auctions must submit their payment to be allowed to update the data feeds and capture OEV.
 In practice, searchers are expected to do these steps atomically, ensuring immediate value return to the dApp.

 After making the payment, the winner needs to post a proof of doing so (the transaction hash) to the OEV Network.
 This proof is then validated and the